rlowden22/decision-tree-analysis/README.md

 This means that splitting by odor is a significant reduction in entropy and reduces the impurity, therefore the decision tree algorithm would likely select this as the first feature to split on.

-Lastly, before discussing Big O, gini impurity is calcualted as another way to measure how mixed a given split is in a dataset.
-It is a probability caculation signifiying if a random data point is incorrectly classificed in a dataset.
+Gini impurity, used by CART, is a probability calculation signifiying if a random data point is incorrectly classificed in a dataset.
 Similar to entropy, if a set $S$ is pure and all one class (edible) then the gini impurity would be 0.
 Unlike entropy, the gini impurity maximum depends on the number of classes.
 If there are 2 classes, like the mushroom example, the maximum gini impurity is 0.5.
 The formula for gini imputiy is as follows:

 $$
 \text{Gini}(S) = 1 - \sum_{c \in C} \left(p(c)\right)^2